Night Thrasher (Dwayne Taylor): The Folding Circle

-Night Thrasher confronted the crime lord Tatsu'o in Japan, and quit the New Warriors.
-He battled and was forcibly inducted into the Folding Circle.
-During this time, Dwayne pretended to join the Folding Circle in order to infiltrate them, but he neglected to tell the Warriors this.
+Dwayne pretends to join the Folding Circle in order to infiltrate them, but does not inform the New Warriors of his plans.
 His obsession with justice, still fueled by his parents' deaths, and his anger issues led to him leaving the team.
-He traveled with the Folding Circle to Dragon's Breadth Temple in Cambodia, and learned of Tai's responsibility for his parents' death.
-With the New Warriors, Darkhawk, and Folding Circle, he thwarted Tai.
-He sought to prevent a hostile takeover of the Taylor Foundation and saved Chord's life.
-He fought rematches with Gideon and Bengal, and battled Tantrum.
+He travels with the Folding Circle to Dragon's Breath Temple in Cambodia, and learned of Tai's responsibility for his parents' death.
+With the New Warriors, Darkhawk, and Folding Circle, he thwarts Tai.

-In the aftermath of his departure, the Warriors were never quite the same.
-The lineup changed a bit, and Dwayne was an off-again, on-again ally.
-He suffered setbacks along the way, including losing his girlfriend and teammate Silhouette to his alleged half-brother Donyell (Bandit).
-Dwayne was also no longer the undisputed leader of the Warriors.
-Most of the group turned first to Namorita, and then later to Justice for leadership.
-He later involved himself with Psionex, but eventually returned to the team in the last issues of the volume.
-He played a prominent role in the final story arc of "The New Warriors", dealing the death stroke to the Dire Wraith Volxx.

-In Nova vol. 2 #1 (May 1999), Night Thrasher disbanded the team and decided to travel abroad, training in various martial arts disciplines.
-Learning of a plot against Iron Fist by the Hand's new leader Junzo Muto during that time, Night Thrasher helped a recently reformed New Warriors in order to save Iron Fist's life.
-After the adventure, he left again.
-In the volume's last issue, he returned to the team, so that they could be molded into an effective superhero team again.
+Night Thrasher disbands the New Warriors and decided to travel abroad, training in various martial arts disciplines.
+Learning of a plot against Iron Fist by the Hand's new leader Junzo Muto, Night Thrasher helps the reformed New Warriors save Iron Fist's life.
+In the volume's last issue, Night Thrasher returns to the New Warriors.

 New Warriors vol. 3

 Night Thrasher's last suit of armor.